martinberlin/Remora/README.md

 - [Orca](https://github.com/hundredrabbits/orca), ORCΛ Sequencer
 - [UDProxy](/extras) UDP Proxier to enable sending animations to multiple Led stripes.
 See comments at the start of js file for configuration

+Please feel free to fork this and add your new animation ideas.
+Pull requests are welcome!